Ralf Wohlleben

-Ralf Wohlleben (born 27 February 1975 in Jena, Germany) is a German Neo-Nazi and was a supporter of the terrorist group Nationalsozialistischer Untergrund (NSU).
-He was deputy state chairman and press spokesman of the Nationaldemokratischen Partei Deutschlands (NPD) in Thuringia, and chairman of the district association of the NPD Jena.
+Ralf Wohlleben (born 27 February 1975 in Jena, East Germany) is a German Neo-Nazi and was a supporter of the terrorist group Nationalsozialistischer Untergrund (NSU).
+He was deputy state chairman and press spokesman of the Nationaldemokratische Partei Deutschlands (NPD) in Thuringia, and chairman of the district association of the NPD Jena.
 He is one of the leading Neo-Nazis in the Free State of Thuringia.
 On 11 July 2018, he was sentenced to 10 years in prison.

 Personal life

 Ralf Wohlleben worked as an IT-specialist for system integration.
 Politically, he has been active since the mid-1990s.
 Until 1999 he was in a relationship with a woman from Jena's right-wing extremist scene.
 In 2014, the governmental Investigation Committee of Thuringia on the NSU stated, that the Thuringian State Office for the Protection of the Constitution (Amt für Verfassungsschutz Thüringen) temporarily procured this woman, in order to obtain information from Wohlleben.
 Wohlleben is now married and has two children.